concord-consortium/lab/readme.md

     · ··
     ✓ OK » 3 honored (0.001s)

+### Repository structure

+- `src/examples`: haml, sass files are processed into html and css files saved in the `examples/` directory, javascript files are copied.
+- `src/grapher`: javascript code compiled into the grapher.js module]
+- `test/`: tests that run in [nodejs](http://nodejs.org/) using [Vows](http://vowsjs.org)
+- `lib/`: unmanaged dependencies

+After running `bundle install --binstubs` the `bin/` directory will be created.

+After running: `bin/guard` the `examples/` directory will be created.

 ### Updating http://lab.dev.concord.org/

 Currently http://lab.dev.concord.org/ is updated by using rsynch to copy the content of the